-Registration opens September 1st.
-Early Bird Registration runs from September 1st to October 31st, and will automatically enter you into a draw for cash prizes!
+Registration opens October 1st and ends on December 1st of each year.
+Early Bird Registration runs from October 1st to October 31st, and will automatically enter you into a draw for cash prizes!

 Once you have applied and paid your fees, you will be a registered member of the College from January 1st to December 31st every year.